I didn’t think I would be back so soon with another post for the Gould Genealogy Alphabet Challenge but I was suddenly inspired.

 You see, it’s elementary, my dear Watson, I is for investigation.

 Without it where would we, as researchers, be?
 It is the very act of investigation that makes us researchers.

 We search for clues, follow leads and uncover facts.
 The thrill of the chase brings us back for more.

 Who hasn’t felt a bit like Sherlock Holmes before?
-As one clue leads to another, suddenly a profile of person or a story that has been hidden reveals itself before our eyes.
+As one clue leads to another, suddenly a profile of a person or a story that has been hidden reveals itself before our eyes.
 Elementary!

-However, it is the discoveries which lead us to do the researcher happy dance that leave us feeling like the divine Miss Phryne Fisher (**Insert Magnum P.I. if you are not of the female persuasion)
+However, it is the discoveries that lead us to do the researcher happy dance that leave us feeling like the divine Miss Phryne Fisher (**Insert Magnum P.I. if you are not of the female persuasion)